Skip to content

 • All approval gates are skipped

-• Workflow proceeds automatically through all stages
+• Workflow proceeds automatically through all phases

 • Changes remain in working directory unless --git-commit is specified